Public Administration (PUB ADM)

 PUB ADM 315.
 Public and Non-Profit Management.
 3 Credits.

-Using applied learning techniques, this course explores management in public and nonprofit organizations from the perspective of a manager.
+This course explores management in public and nonprofit organizations from the perspective of a manager.
 Topics include board leadership, role of executive, motivation, marketing, fundraising, planning, and more.
 Students investigate and analyze the management practices of a local organization.

 Fall Only.